SMOE duties and responsibilities — co-teaching English in Seoul elementary and secondary schools

 1:00 – 3:00 PMAfternoon teaching blocks.
 2-3 additional classes.

-3:00 – 4:30 PMDesk time.
-Prepare materials, grade assignments, plan upcoming lessons, or attend staff meetings.
+3:00 – 4:40 PMDesk time.
+Prepare materials, grade assignments, plan lessons, attend staff meetings.

-4:30 PMSchool day ends.
-Free to leave unless there is a scheduled event.
+4:40 PMSchool day ends.
+Free to leave unless a scheduled event is running.

 Core Teaching Responsibilities